 In the evening, the southwest area of Casco Viejo is full of a variety of bars and restaurants.
 Perfectly placed on the banks of the Bilbao Estuary, it’s an ideal location for sunset walks along the riverside, on your way to an evening of fine dining and cocktails.

-Stay in Casco Viejo (Old Town) if you want to savour the cultural heritage of the city, you appreciate historical architecture, you enjoy relaxed walks around beautiful city streets.
+Stay in Casco Viejo if you’re visiting Bilbao for the first time; you want to savor the cultural heritage of the city, you appreciate historical architecture, you enjoy relaxed walks around beautiful city streets.

 Best places to stay in Casco Viejo:

-2. Abandoibarra, where to stay in Bilbao close to everything
+2. Abandoibarra, where to stay in Bilbao for museums

 Abandoibarra is the northern sector of central Bilbao.
-This neighbourhood is where the most iconic building in all of Bilbao is located, the Guggenheim Museum.
+This neighborhood is where the most iconic building in all of Bilbao is located, the Guggenheim Museum.

 The Guggenheim was built as part of the city’s rejuvenation efforts in the 1990’s and was designed specifically to draw the attention of the global tourist market.
 It definitely succeeded, almost instantly becoming one of the most significant examples of contemporary architecture.